fabio914/BeatmapAR/README.md

 Its beatmap definition is based on the [lolPants/beatmap-schemas](https://github.com/lolPants/beatmap-schemas).

-It also uses the [Beat Saber Cube](https://www.thingiverse.com/thing:3387776) model created by [Jordan Johston](https://www.thingiverse.com/Godsblade/about).
+It also uses the [Beat Saber Cube](https://www.thingiverse.com/thing:3387776) model created by [Jordan Johston](https://www.thingiverse.com/Godsblade/about) and the [Teko](https://fonts.google.com/specimen/Teko) font.

 ![Blocks](Images/blocks.png)